sarahxxu/workbook-adobeio/chapters/chapter-0.md

 ### Set up your local
 #### Download
-Download the resources listed on top and make sure they are accessible on your local.
+Download [these resources](https://www.dropbox.com/sh/bozigm6u4tix6f8/AADG8-a-En1fp7m4kXgM5cboa?dl=0) and make sure they are accessible on your local.

 #### Required tools
 In this workshop you would need the following items set on on your local:
 - Adobe Experience Manager instance (6.4 preferred)
+    - Please check to make sure you have a We.Retail Sample Site installed on your AEM instance
-  - [We.Retail Sample site](https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail/releases) (Please make sure you are installing a version compatible with your AEM version)
+    - if not, you can install it at [We.Retail Sample site](https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail/releases) (Please make sure you are installing a version compatible with your AEM version)
 - [Postman](https://www.getpostman.com/apps)
 - [OpenWhisk CLI](https://github.com/apache/incubator-openwhisk-cli/releases)
     - Download the executable from the [OpenWhisk GitHub repository](https://github.com/apache/incubator-openwhisk-cli/releases).
 Choose the version that matches your operating system and download the compressed archive.
     - Extract the executable from the compressed archive and place it in a folder of your choice.
     - Add the folder into which you placed the executable to your `PATH` environment variable.
 This enables you to call the CLI from any command-line window.
 Or you use the CLI directly in the folder using `./wsk`.
+        - ```export PATH=$PATH:``` + ```path to your wsk file```

 For Windows user, please make sure you have Shell and the following set up
 - [OpenSSL](https://bintray.com/vszakats/generic/download_file?file_path=openssl-1.1.1-win64-mingw.zip)